RaulCatalinas/EasyViewerWeb/CONTRIBUTING.md

 ## To-do's

-- Create the download form
 - Add testing
 - Add download logic
-- Create the progression bar
+- Make the progression bar run only when the user presses the download button and when the download is complete it resets to zero.